hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 Next in the list of use cases for this blog post, I followed the progression for the Day One activities.
 The next one is to protect a virtual machine which is applying this protection policy to a virtual machine.

-T﻿hese are th﻿e steps required to apply the protection policy against a virtual machine are listed below:
+T﻿hese are th﻿e steps required to apply the protection policy against a virtual machine:

 1. I obtained the values from `virtual machine id, name, and type` keys which were going to be used as the key-pair values required for the key `assetInfo` as shown in below figures.
 To obtain those, I used the HPE GreenLake [API](https://developer.greenlake.hpe.com/docs/greenlake/services/virtualization/public/openapi/virtualization-public-v1beta1/operation/VirtualMachinesList/) for virtualization to discover the detail information of a virtual machine `“0-Linux-Demo-VM02”`.
 The API used for this: